mattvail734/rec-engine-CS205L-W19/README.md

 ## Data

+Annies - Do we want to use the MovieLens data or the Netflix Prize data?
+I found the Netflix Prize data easier to work with, but the two are essentially the same ... ?

 The data used in this project is from the [Netflix Prize](https://www.netflixprize.com/), a contest that Netflix held in 2009 that awarded $1M to the best movie recommendation algorithm based on Netflix user movie rating data.
 The data can be downloaded from Kaggle [here](https://www.kaggle.com/netflix-inc/netflix-prize-data).
 The page also offers a detailed description and brief exploration of the data.